 Taking a closer look at Tedford's '04 Playbook:(offense only)

-26 pages of pass protection schemes: This includes 13 different schemes,.
+26 pages of pass protection schemes: This includes 13 different schemes, 6-8 different ways to block for each scheme based on the most common defensive fronts.

 3 pages of pass protection calls